-1301.7 Fuel-Oil Spill and Overfill Prevention Equipment
+1301.6 Fuel-oil spill and overfill prevention equipment.
 Fuel-oil spill and overfill prevention equipment shall comply with EPA 40 CFR Parts 280, and Section 1305.6.6.

-1301.8 Portable Fire Extinguishers

-Portable fire extinguishers shall be provided as required by the New York City Fire Code and NFPA 10.
+1301.7 Portable fire extinguishers.
+Portable fire extinguishers with a minimum weight of 30 pounds (13.64 kg) shall be provided as required by the New York City‡ Fire Code and NFPA 10.

-1301.9 Absorbent Materials
+1301.8 Absorbent materials.
 The building owner shall maintain a sufficient quantity of absorbent materials near fuel-oil storage tanks, pumps, and related equipment to control leaks and slipping hazards.

-1301.10 Certificate of Fitness
+1301.9 Certificate of fitness.
 Where fuel-oil piping systems utilize pumps to transfer fuel oil to equipment at levels above the lowest floor or to storage tanks at levels above the lowest floor in buildings, a qualified employee or contracted general company holding a certificate of fitness from the Fire Department shall maintain the fuel-oil system.